dosti-tee/gitaction-proj/README.md

-# Terraform GCP with GitAction
+# Terraform GCP with GitHub Actions
 Demo use of Github actions with Coogle cloud and Terraform

 To use use this script, create a secret with key GOOGLE_CREDENTIALS.